Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 Notes

-- Buttermilk is required.
-This recipe only calls for baking soda, which needs an acid component to react.
-Buttermilk, which contains acid, reacts with the baking soda to help the bread rise.
+- Buttermilk is preferred.
+This recipe only calls for baking soda, which needs an acid component to activate it.
+Buttermilk, which contains acid, reacts with it to create an ultra tender loaf.

-- DIY buttermilk: If you forgot to buy buttermilk, make it at home!
+- DIY buttermilk: If you forgot to buy buttermilk, you can make it at home.
 Pour 1 tablespoon of white vinegar into a 1-cup measurer.
 Then fill the cup with milk.
-Give it a stir and let it sit for 5 minutes.
+Stir and let it sit for 5 minutes.
 It will slightly curdle.

 - Storage: Store at room temperature in a sealed container for up to 5 days.

-- Freezing instructions: Let cool completely.
+- Freezing: Let cool completely.
 Wrap tightly with 2-3 layers of aluminum foil and transfer to a freezer-friendly bag.
 Freeze for up to 3 months.
 Thaw in the refrigerator for 1-2 days.

 - Turn them into muffins: Spoon the batter into a lightly greased muffin pan (fill ¾ of the way through) and bake at 375 degrees F for 22 to 25 minutes.